Preparing Your Home To Sell in Colorado Springs

 Suggestion: When preparing your home to sell, the number one thing you can do for staging is to remove excessive furniture to open the room.
 Most buyers are looking for large open spaces that give them the feeling that their furniture will easily fit into the room.
 Make sure to clear obvious pathways to the different rooms to include overhead plants, shelves, and lights.
 The next buyer in your home may be 6 inches taller than you and the low hanging objects become obstacles to them.
 Remove family photos, personal awards and certificates to protect your family.
 Remove any hazards like slipping area rugs, doorstops, etc., anything that may become a trip hazard.

 General maintenance of the home inside and out, give the buyer a feel for how the sellers took care of the property.
+If your home is in need of some general maintenance, you might want to know that handy offer affordable handyman services that could be very helpful for you if you’re looking to sell your home.

 Suggestion: Six months to one year before you plan to list your home, have a friend, that will be honest with you, provide constructive criticism on the general upkeep of the home – mostly cosmetic items.
 Walk around the home and allow them to point out items that maybe you have overlooked because you are so used to the condition that you don’t even notice, like discolored or missing switch plates, dirty baseboards, missing cabinet knobs, etc..
 This is in addition to the pre-inspection and should be completed well in advance of listing the home, so you have time to complete bigger tasks like painting, replacing carpets, or replacing a roof.